charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 More details can be found [en.wikipedia.org/wiki/Dither](https://en.wikipedia.org/wiki/Dither).

 The most common dithering method is [Floyd-Steinberg dithering](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).
-It works by calculating each pixel's error (the difference between its gray value and black/white) and distributing it to surrounding pixels.
+It calculates each pixel's error (the difference between its gray value and black/white) and distributes it to surrounding pixels.
 This creates the illusion of more shades and smoother transitions, even in a binary image.

 Starting from the top-left corner and moving through each pixel, the error is diffused to neighboring pixels.
 If $$*$$ represents the current pixel, the error is spread out like this: